AIG-Livny/mapr/README.md

     LIB_DIRS 		+= lib/mathc/bin
     LIBS 	 		+= mathc
     ```
-- `LIB_DIRS` - list directories where looking for libraries

-- `INCLUDE_DIRS` - (include) - list directories where looking for headers

-- `PUBLIC_INCLUDE_DIRS` - (INCLUDE_DIRS) - if specified upper project will get only these directories automatically.
-This variable is for dividing private and public includes.

 - `SRC_DIRS` - (src) - list directories where looking for sources

 - `SRC_RECURSIVE_DIRS` - list directories where starts recursive search of sources

 - `SRC_EXTS` - (*.cpp *.c) - source extensions

+- `INCLUDE_DIRS` - (SRC_DIRS) - list directories where looking for headers

+- `PUBLIC_INCLUDE_DIRS` - (INCLUDE_DIRS) - if specified upper project will get only these directories automatically.
+This variable is for dividing private and public includes.

+- `LIB_DIRS` - list directories where looking for libraries

 - `OBJ_PATH` - (obj) - where to store object files.